HouseoLogy/daz-2024-genai-workshop-guide/2_comfyui_basics/3_bedrock_integration/README.md

 ## Supported models:

-Here are models ready for use currently.
+Here are models and features currently supported.

 - Anthropic: